My Journey To Motherhood And Blogging

 I am #onemessymama

-As I write this I’m watching my 1 year old trying to take her first steps and it hits me: why wouldn’t I want to write about this!?
+As I write this, I’m watching my 1-year-old take her first steps, and it hits me: why wouldn’t I want to write about this?
 This is my experience, which I want to share with other moms/dads out there who are just trying to do the best they can for their families.

-I took a moment away from writing to enjoy the sight of my youngest daughter trying to stand by herself.
+I took a moment away from writing to enjoy watching my youngest daughter try to stand on her own.
 A perfect moment!
 Only to have it interrupted by my 3-year-old running headfirst into her, resulting in a bloody nose (for the 3-year-old).
-That’s life… Perfect moments are sometimes interrupted, and the only thing we can do about it is take a deep breathe and try again.
-Because motherhood (all of life really) can be messy.
+That’s life… Perfect moments are sometimes interrupted, and the only thing we can do about it is take a deep breath and try again.
+Because motherhood (all of life, really) can be messy.

 As parents, we strive to be everything that our children need, naturally.
-We have an image in mind of what kind of parent we need to be, and sometimes those images are skewed by what we read and “see” around us.
+We have an image in mind of what kind of parent we need to be, and sometimes that image is skewed by what we read and “see” around us.
 Parenthood is not perfect, WE are not perfect, and YES, our kids are not perfect!!!
 Even though it is important to strive to be the best parents we can be, sometimes (strike that, most times) we fail.
 And you know what…

 THAT IS OK!